 When creating every little part on your blog I bet you imagine visitors using and reading them the way you want them to.
 But let’s be honest, there’s almost no chance of this happening.
 What would you do if you could sit behind every people who visit your site?
 What assumptions would you make?
 What would you do differently if you had this type of insight?

-With Capturly’s Session Replay tool it is finally possible in a fast, convenient and transparent way.
+With Capturly’s Session Replay tool, it is finally possible in a fast, convenient, and transparent way.
 Using this, you’ll be able to record every momentum each user takes on your site.
 Our tracking script captures everything from clicks to mouse movements.
-Find the most crucial pain points of your site, find out if a user hesitates to take a particular action, light up problems you would not even think about and optimize your website based on real visual data of the behavior of your users.
+Find the most crucial pain points of your site, find out if a user hesitates to take a particular action, light up problems you would not even think about, and optimize your website based on real visual data of the behavior of your users.

-Do visitors use your menu bar and other buttons properly, or are there a lot of so called dead buttons on your blog?
+Do visitors use your menu bar and other buttons properly, or are there a lot of so-called dead buttons on your blog?
 Find out with the Click Heatmap.

 Think about it, where do you want to focus people’s attention?
 Does it happen the way you plan it?
 Click Heatmap will mark the busy parts of your site with warm colors so you can discover the most and the less used buttons.

-Exploring user’s behavior this way you can easily find out which buttons need to be prioritized, modified or even removed.
+Exploring user’s behavior this way you can easily find out which buttons need to be prioritized, modified, or even removed.

 Statistics have shown that 80% of the users only pay attention to 20% of your site, which is usually the “above the fold” section.
-However only 20% of the visitors make it through the other 80% of the site.
-That is why you have to put effort on the first things catching people’s attention.
+However, only 20% of the visitors make it through the other 80% of the site.
+That is why you have to put effort into the first things catching people’s attention.
 But is this a truly strict fact?
 You can easily prove or disprove this statement in connection with your blog using the Scroll Heatmap.

 If you look at a Segment Heatmap you will see a bunch of colorful dots scattered in a messy way around particular parts of your site.
 By viewing the density of the dots you can identify the most popular sections of the site and compare each segment and make assumptions about how they interact with each other too.

 You can filter the dots to mark the referrers of your website.
 This way you can detect which referrers do your most active or most problematic visitors use.
-You can also identify the most commonly used browsers and operationsystems too.
+You can also identify the most commonly used browsers and operation systems too.
 This way you can optimize your site to each system based on the results of this heatmap.